Robert D Pace

 (This is Part 1 of two messages on The Glory of God.
 Part 2 is attached after the Conclusion of this message)

 The glory of God is a fascinating subject of study in the Word of God.
 At times, it’s been presented as a mystical, beyond-our-ability-to-grasp topic.
 But it is not!
-The glory of God appears in many ways.
-And it’s what Christians need to know and claim in order to live at the highest level.
-But, what is the glory of God?
+The glory of God appears in many ways, and it’s what Christians should understand in order to live at the highest level.
+So, what is the glory of God?
 There is an interesting verse in Revelation 21 that helps us understand this.
-Revelation 21:22-24 says:
+Revelation 21:22–24 says: